Property Selling Cost Calculator

 How Can I Get the Best Price For My Property in Australia?

 The highest possible price for your Aussie home will be achieved if your home is ready to move into and desirable to home buyers.

 To achieve the best price, spruce up your home with a fresh coat of paint, making sure that any repairs are complete.
 You should also declutter and make sure the outside of the property is tidy and attractive.

 If you can, renovating the kitchen or bathroom can add tens of thousands of dollars to the property value.
 It will also attract home buyers to make a faster offer!

 What Costs Are Involved in Selling a Property in Australia?

 There are several costs to consider when selling your Aussie property.
 Review our checklist that covers all costs you need to know!

-How much will these costs cost you and do you need to pay all costs?
+How much will these overall cost you and do you need to pay all of them?

 Real Estate and Marketing Fees